SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 1. Name this step as 'Extract Support Case and Customer ID'.
 As you may have guessed, we will extract the Support Case & the Customer ID from the XML document's XPath expression.

     Go to the 'Exchange Property' tab of the property sheet of this step.
-Click on 'Add' thrice to add three properties.
+Click on 'Add' thrice to add three new Properties.
 <br>![](../ex4/images/image-16.png)

 1. Copy the values from the table for Property settings.